yuhakim-ux/25-vibe-and-thrive-impact/DESIGN_REFLECTION.md

 - **Design System**: Extend SLDS with custom organizational patterns
 - **Testing Framework**: Implement comprehensive unit and integration tests
 - **Documentation**: Create interactive component documentation

 ---

-## 💡 Inspiration for Future Projects

-This prototype demonstrates that with the right tools and approach, designers can:

-- **Bridge the Design-Development Gap**: Create functional prototypes that closely match final implementations
-- **Validate Complex Interactions**: Test AI-powered features and advanced user flows
-- **Accelerate Innovation**: Rapid iteration from concept to working prototype
-- **Maintain Quality Standards**: Achieve enterprise-grade accessibility and performance

-The combination of Lightning Web Components, SLDS compliance, and AI-assisted development creates unprecedented opportunities for design teams to push the boundaries of what's possible in prototype fidelity and functionality.

----

-**Ready to build the next generation of Salesforce experiences?
-Start with SLDS, think in components, and let AI amplify your design vision.** 🎨✨

----